![]() |

 all my whys.
 Just read it:

+To order in the US: Living With the Dominator (Kindle version only - and well worth buying a Kindle just to get this book!)
 To order in the UK: Living with the Dominator: A Book About the Freedom Programme: 1 Lundy Bancroft has written what is

 probably the most comprehensive and readable book on domestic violence,